Our caring and compassionate veterinary care team!

 Client Care Representative

 Laura has a background studying in Psychology and Zoo Animal Technology.
 Before working with us at MAH, she worked with large animals.
 She has a special recreational interest in birding and has participated with the Audubon Society and other clubs tracking/monitoring native and migratory species, documenting their behaviors and locations.
 At home she has two rabbits – a Mini Rex named Margo and a French Lop named Beanjamin.
+She has gained two more family members while working with us; a bearded dragon named Rex and a cat named Parker!
 When she is not making sure clients and their pets are fully accommodated at MAH, she is spending time with friends and family, hiking, biking, or painting.
 She also favors visiting the nesting sites of Bald Eagles in Hawthorne and Melrose.

 Client Care Representative